PurpleMyst/mystcl/README.md

 Currently no way to use this properly.

-If you want to test this out though, run `cargo build` and you can import `mystcl` from the `mystcl.so` symlink present in the project directory.
+If you want to test this out though, run `cargo build` and you can import `mystcl` from the `mystcl.so` symlink present in the project directory